Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: The Solidification Shoreline

 \section{The Solidification Shoreline}

-In order to determine the fraction of the gas dwarf population with magma oceans, it is necessary to divide the parameter space relevant for sub-Neptunes into two regions: one in which our model predicts that gas dwarfs will reach a thermal steady state that permits a surface magma ocean, and one in which they are predicted to cool to the point of complete mantle solidification.
+In order to determine the fraction of the gas dwarf population with magma oceans, we seek to divide the parameter space relevant for gas dwarfs into two regions: one in which our model predicts that gas dwarfs will reach a thermal steady state that permits a surface magma ocean, and one in which they are predicted to cool to the point of complete mantle solidification.
 This concept is analogous to the `Habitable Zone' \citep{Hunag1960,Kasting1993,Kopparapu2013,Turbet2023}, which seeks to divide the host star effective temperature-instellation flux parameter space into a region where liquid water is stable on the surface of a planet and a region where liquid water is unstable due to freezing.
 Another example of a division of a multi-dimensional parameter space into two distinct regions is the `Cosmic Shoreline' \citep{Zahnle2017,Lustig2019,Moran2023,Chatterjee2024}.
 The cosmic shoreline is a tool to separate the escape velocity-instellation flux parameter space into a region where planets are expected to have atmospheres and a region where planets are not expected to have atmospheres.
-Therefore, in a similar vein to studies that have developed the cosmic shoreline as a tool, we seek to determine the `solidification shoreline' that separates gas dwarfs with permanent magma oceans and those with solidified mantles.
+In a similar vein to studies that have developed the habitable zone and cosmic shoreline as a tool, we seek to determine the `solidification shoreline' that separates gas dwarfs with permanent magma oceans and those with solidified mantles.

-To determine the location of the solidification shoreline, we must first choose a parameter space on which the solidification shoreline is defined.
+To determine the location of the solidification shoreline separating gas dwarfs that will solidify and those that will remain permanently molten, we must first choose a parameter space on which the solidification shoreline is defined.
 Given that the melt fraction of the mantle is strongly dependent on the surface temperature \citep{Jeroen2015,MONTEUX2016}, and that the surface temperature correlates with the planet's equilibrium temperature \citep{Kasting1993,DelGenio2019,Herath2024}, it is natural to choose the instellation flux as one of the parameters.
 Estimates of the habitable zone are strongly dependent on the effective temperature of the host star, given that the bond albedo of the planet depends on the wavelength of the incident starlight \citep{Kasting1993,Kopparapu2013}.
 It is unclear how sensitive the thermal steady states of gas dwarfs are to the stellar effective temperature when the instellation flux is held constant.